axibase/atsd-use-cases/research/us-mortality/configuration.md

     ![Figure 27](./images/Figure27.png)

-   If the upload was success, you should see something like the below image.
+   If the upload was success, you see something like the below image.

    ![Figure 28](./images/Figure28.png)